Skip to Content

 🛒 Also, Skooliepalooza only occurs in super rural, open desert.
 Therefore, any grocery store will be a minimum of 30 minutes away.
 Save yourself the time and gas money by picking everything up on the way into Skoolie.

-I’d also recommend bring extra food to share.
+I’d also recommend bringing extra food to share.
 You might find yourself piecing together a group meal for your circle.
-Or, if you really want to meet people, put out a sign that says, “free food” and people will come.
+Or, if you really want to meet people, put out a sign that says, “free food,” and people will come.

 6. Buy that Extra Bundle of Firewood